zacharee/zipalign-sign-android-release/README.md

-# Sign Android Release Action
+# `zipalign` & Sign Android Release Action

-This action will help you sign an Android `.apk` or `.aab` (Android App Bundle) file for release.
+This action will help you `zipalign` and sign an Android `.apk` or `.aab` (Android App Bundle) file for release.
+Based on https://github.com/r0adkll/sign-android-release.

 ## Inputs